Technolawhere/technolawhere.github.io/_posts/2024-5-11-Property-Law.md

    7. Attestation does not estop the attestant.
 Her signing is no proof that she is aware of the contents of the document.

    8. Mere presence of the signature of the attestant is insufficient.
 There should be *Animo Attestandi* (i.e. intention to attest) as well.
+See M.L.
+Abdul Jabbar Sahib v.
+H. Venkata Sastri, AIR 1969 SC 1147 : (1969) 1 SCC 573.

    9. A person who is a party to transfer cannot be an attesting witness but party interested in transaction can be a witness.